 Medical insurance is required for all students who are participating in Willamette Sponsored Programs.
 Coverage must include outpatient care and diagnostic services in addition to hospital/emergency care.
 Some programs include insurance, some require the purchase of specific insurance, while others have no preference.

 TO DO: Paying for healthcare abroad.
 Most U.S. insurance plans require payment for health services up front and then be reimbursement.
-Keep in mind that if the unthinkable happens, serious illness or other situation that requires immediate and extensive healthcare, you may need access to a very high amount of money to pay for the bills, anywhere from a few hundred to tens of thousands of dollars.
-This does happen and is a good reason to consider also purchasing travel insurance that may make it easier to get medical funds temporarily.
+Keep in mind that in the event of serious illness or injury that requires immediate and extensive healthcare, you may need access to a large amount of money to pay for the bills, anywhere from a few hundred to tens of thousands of dollars.
+Travel insurance plans often help make it easier to get medical funds temporarily.
 INVESTIGATE: Make sure you fully understand all the policies and procedures for reimbursement for EACH insurance plan that your student may use while abroad.
-Talk with your student about using your health plans' help phone lines, email, or chat functions in case they need advice.
+Talk with your student about using your health plans' help website, phone lines, email, or chat functions in case they need advice.

 Should I visit my student while he/she is abroad?